 Back-to-school season can be a chaotic time of year.
 With students getting back to classes in the time of COVID-19, it probably feels more stressful than ever.
-While the pandemic leaves many of us unsure of what will unfold in the 2020 academic year, there are still things parents can do to help ensure student success.
+While the pandemic leaves many of us unsure of what will unfold in this academic year, there are still things parents can do to help ensure student success.

-School-Family Partnerships Improve Student Learning
+School-Family Partnerships Improve Student Success

 Some of the benefits of teachers and families partnering to support students include better attendance, higher grades, and greater motivation to take advanced courses.
 Students with involved parents also tend to complete more homework and have higher enrollment in educational opportunities after high school.
 And the benefits don’t end with academic achievement.
 Students report higher levels of self-esteem and motivation when they have parents and teachers who work together.